-Launched in 1985, The Butler Trust Awards help give credit where it’s due to staff, volunteers and partners working in UK prisons, probation, and community and youth justice settings.
+Launched in 1985, The Butler Trust Awards help give credit where it’s due to staff, volunteers and partners working in UK prisons (inc IRCs), probation, and community and youth justice settings.

 The Awards and Commendations are presented by HRH The Princess Royal, at our Annual Award Ceremony, normally held in either Buckingham Palace or St James’s Palace.

 We receive around 350 nominations each year, from across the UK, from which we grant around 10 Awards and 20 Commendations.

 And though we can only give Awards and Commendations to a small proportion of those nominated, a further 50-or so nominees receive Butler Trust Certificates (a third tier of recognition), while just being nominated is an achievement in itself and shows that someone’s efforts have not gone unnoticed.

 Beyond the Award Ceremony, our Awards Winners and Commendees are offered places on our Alumni Programme, to help them learn from and build upon their achievements.

 The Awards are open to people working in prisons, probation and youth justice settings across the UK (staff, volunteers and partner employees).

 Awards are given to people for outstanding work which goes “above and beyond” what might normally be expected of them.

 The Awards are for people not projects, and may be given to someone doing something new or innovative, or “just” doing their ordinary job extraordinarily well.

 - nominees must have shown outstanding dedication, skill or creativity in their work, over a sustained period (usually at least 12 months);